sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 }
 ```

-# Java Interview Questions 91-100 - Spoken Answers

-## 91. How do you throw an exception from a method?
+### 91. How do you throw an exception from a method?

 Use the "throw" keyword followed by an exception object to throw an exception from a method.
 You must also declare it in the method signature using "throws" for checked exceptions.
 This allows you to signal error conditions and pass them up to the calling code for handling.